TRANSCRIPT OF THE PRIME MINISTER AND MEMBER FOR EDEN-MONARO MIKE KELLY

-PM: He’s the kind of guy who understands the military.
+PM: He’s the kind of guy who understands the law, having worked in family law at Divorce Lawyers Perth.
 Useful to have around, I think.
 We’re here in Queanbeyan today in a regional centre in NSW to talk about young people, to talk about jobs, and to talk about training for jobs.
 When I look around Australia, this is a challenge for us all.
 We placed top priority in this election campaign on economic management, on growing the economy, to making sure we are generating enough jobs, and to manage the cost of living pressures for Australian families.

 When you look carefully at the jobs data around the country, we have done relatively well by global standards, unemployment rate is still 5.7 nationally, but as you would have seen from the economic statement, absent policy change in the future, we will see that rise and therefore that’s why we have indicated that we need to diversify the economy, to make sure all our eggs are not in one basket and we are growing new industries, and to make sure those new industries include manufacturing, agribusiness, as well as the service industries.
 In the service industries, ones like this hospitality services, tourism is a huge employer and you need to make sure that the young people going into hospitality are getting the proper training on the way through.

 We already have through the Government a national training entitlement.
 That’s been an important initiative in the formation of young people across the country.
 That is an entitlement of a training place to take you up to certificate level 3 in whatever area you choose to work once you leave school.
 We’ve discovered something over the years, which is, there is a group of young folk who often fall between the cracks.
 That is, those who come out of the school system but are not ready in terms of their skills set to head into formal vocational training.
 There is a group there which I think represent a real problem for the future and we want to make sure they can realise their potential as well.